Our Goal: Level the Playing Field

 Stabilizing the existing market means protecting our current stock of "purpose-built" rental (e.g. apartment buildings), and making sure we fully understand and regulate our "secondary" markets (e.g. rented condos and basement suites).
 It also means encouraging landlord certification (e.g. through third-party registries) and strong tenant relocation policies (e.g. when older buildings are renovated/redeveloped).

 To kick-start a wave of new market and non-profit rental, we should eliminate "exclusionary zoning" that unfairly confines new rental housing to noisy roads or downtown cores.
 We should use streamlined processes, tax incentives, and other supports to make it cheaper and easier to build a diversity of rental homes.
-And we should leverage public and institutionally-owned land — like churches — to build price-capped, permanently affordable supply.
+And we should leverage public and institutionally-owned land — like faith groups — to build price-capped, permanently affordable supply.

 Underneath it all, we need to rebalance our tax system to address massive wealth inequalities between renting and homeownership, and to help drive down housing costs, everywhere.